ericasaywhat/Epidemix/reports/final_report.md

 [2] **Dorogovtsev, S. N., Mendes, J. F. F., and Samukhin, A. N.** "Size-dependent degree distribution of a scale-free growing network." _Physical Review_, E, Statistical Physics, Plasmas, Fluids, and Related Interdisciplinary Topics.

 _Dorogovtsev et al. explore the effects of replacing the preferential attachment step of generating scale-free networks with purely random selection of vertices.
 Their process involves generating the simplest model of a scale-free network: starting with three nodes initially, each with connectivity 2, for each time step thereafter, they add another node that is connected to both ends of a randomly chosen link by two undirected links.
-The preferential linking arises not because of a special rule, as Barabasi-Albert proposed, but completely naturally.
-They find that the probability of a node being attached to a randomly chosen link is almost the same as the equation Barabasi and Albert came up with - the connectivity k of the node divided by the total number of links, 2t - 1._
+The preferential linking arises not because of a special rule, as Barabási-Albert proposed, but completely naturally.
+They find that the probability of a node being attached to a randomly chosen link is almost the same as the equation Barabási and Albert came up with - the connectivity k of the node divided by the total number of links, 2t - 1._

 [3] **Downey, Allen**.
 "Chapter 4: Scale-free Networks" *Think Complexity*.
 2nd ed., O'Reilly, 2012, pp.47-65.